Professor, Department of Computer Science

 - Phone: +1 415 338 2307

 - Fax: +1 415 338 6826

-Rahul Singh is currently a professor in the Department of Computer Science at San Francisco State University.
+Rahul Singh is a professor in the Department of Computer Science at San Francisco State University and professor (by affiliation) at the Center for Discovery and Innovation in Parasitic Diseases, University of California, San Francisco.
 His technical interests are in computational drug discovery, bioinformatics, and multimedia information modeling and management.
 The primary thrust of Dr. Singh's research activities lies in developing algorithmic techniques and computational infrastructure that are especially of value in curing the neglected diseases of humankind.
 His efforts in education and teaching focus on training and developing the next generation of scientists and engineers who can conduct research and technology development at the interface of traditional sciences.